captainbrosset/patrickbrosset.com/content/articles/previewsrc.md

 - The browser would, in fact, completely skip previews when they are unlikely to be useful.
 - And you could still continue to use blurhash strings or data URLs for previews, avoiding a second network request altogether.

-It's important top keep in mind that this is _not_ a replacement for proper image optimization, and not a performance feature.
+It's important to keep in mind that this is _not_ a replacement for proper image optimization, and not a performance feature.

 ### Does this avoid abuse?